DISCOVER THE 5 BEST BEGINNER SURF SPOTS IN AUSTRALIA

 anything in between in the middle.
 This really is a great beach for first timers and intermediate surfers, with long lines of white wash up to peak after peak of lefts and rights varying in size up the beach.
 If you are learning to surf or progress your surfing, this beach has it all!

 From a 10ft single fin to a 5’8 thruster, the Farm has it all for you!
-It is such a versatile beach and home to AST’s Weetbix Surf Groms, so just make sure you avoid the army of Blue Rash vests as the only danger here is an army of Groms dominating the peak!
+It is such a versatile beach and home to AST’s nudie Surf Groms, so just make sure you avoid the army of Blue Rash vests as the only danger here is an army of Groms dominating the peak!

 There are thousands of beaches up and down the East Coast of Australia and we would encourage anyone who is learning how to surf or progress their surfing, to get out there and explore!
 If unsure, ask any local surf schools as they are the gurus of the local area!
 Now you

 know a few surf spots on the coast, get out there and start planning your own surf trips!
 You are ready to zinc up, paddle out and start catching your own waves.
-Don’t forget to say hi to the guys from Australian Surf Tours if you visit the Farm!
+Don’t forget to say hi to the guys from Australian Surf Tours Surf Camp Australia if you visit the Farm!

 Surf Trip Essentials for Australia